The Drowning City

 Symir--the Drowning City.
 A lush subtropical port, home to exiles and expatriates, pirates and smugglers.
 And violent revolutionaries who'll stop at nothing to overthrow the corrupt Imperial government.

 For Isyllt Iskaldur, necromancer and spy, the brewing revolution is a chance to prove herself to her Crown, and to forget the heartbreak that haunts her at home.
 All she has to do is find and finance the revolutionaries, and help topple the palaces of Symir.
 But the longer she stays in the monsoon-drenched city, the more factions and intrigues she uncovers--even the dead are plotting, and the monsters who live in the flooded canals.
 And the closer she grows to an Imperial mage, the more her loyalties are strained.

 Betrayed by her allies, hunted by the people she meant to aid, and determined to save a man oath-bound to kill her, Isyllt must choose between her mission and the lives of thousands of people.
 But as the waters rise and dams crack, everything she's worked for may still be swept away.

-Shortlisted for the 2009 David Gemmell Morningstar award.
+Finalist for the 2010 David Gemmell Morningstar Award for best newcomer.